-This is a full year course; students must take both semesters to prepare for the AP Exam.
+Full year course; students must take both semesters to prepare for the AP Exam

 This course is designed for those students planning a career in a biology related field.
 Designed to be the equivalent of introductory college biology, students may earn college credit by examination.